 With bright leaves arrayed beautifully around a commanding center blossom, the coneflower is certainly a work of art.
 If you examine the center of the flower closely you’ll see an intricate pattern of orderly ‘spikes’ that remind one of a sea urchin.
 With a height of almost three feet, these flowering plants are great for attracting butterflies.
 If you cut some of their blooms off at the end of the season and scatter them in the garden, they will also help feed the birds.

-If you want to make a dramatic statement in your garden, then Asiatic or Oriental lilies are just the flower for you.
+Asiatic or Oriental lilies can make a dramatic statement in the garden.
 At around two feet tall, the Asiatic lily features a range of colors from orange and yellow to red, purple, pink, white or even bicolor.
-Their blossoms sit atop the stems like beautiful jewels arrayed in a painted masterpiece.

 Oriental lilies are near giants, regularly rising to some six or seven feet tall.
 Their large, spectacular flowers are luscious to look at and have an incredible fragrance too.
 Bulb clusters for these plants get better and bigger year after year.

 When you want to celebrate the gardening season with an explosion of color, then Dianthus could be the perfect plant to choose.
 Their sweet blossoms and clove-like scent will beckon you as you find yourself mesmerized by the sea of color they produce.
 It’s best to grow Dianthus in soil that is slightly alkaline or neutral, and well-drained and loose.
 Lime can be added to acidic soul, as needed, to raise it to the proper pH level.
 If you live in a dry climate, you will need to water the plant regularly.